-Come along to the new delegates' briefing on Thursday 9 June 2016 in Conference Room 2 at 1.00 pm.
+Come along to the new delegates' briefing on Thursday 9 June 2022 in the Balcony Bar at 1.00 pm.

 A short presentation (with plenty of time to ask questions) will be provided which will prepare you FULLY for the three days of the AGM.